AgenceStratis/migrator/README.md

 Configuration
 -------------

-Configuration files use YAML language\
+Configuration files use YAML language<br>
 It must include a [source](Source.md) and a [destination](Destination.md)

 ###### Example